Published:

 The ancient origins of Modica Chocolate.

 To discover the origins of Modica chocolate we must go back to the distant past, and more precisely to the 16th century.
 It was then that the Spanish conquistadors, who were engaged in the ‘civilization’ of Central America, discovered that the Aztec people used the beans of a vegetable unknown in Europe, cocoa, to prepare a bitter drink (*1) ‘worthy of the gods’, called ‘xocoàtl’.
 They then decided to import the plant, its fruits, and the technique to the mother country, the Kingdom of Spain.
-From there the new specialty gradually spread throughout the Crown’s territories, including the County of Modica, in Sicily, where the original preparation technique was preserved.
+From there the new specialty gradually spread throughout the Crown’s territories, including the County of Modica, in Sicily.

 (More in-depth information about the History of Modica Chocolate in the article we dedicated to it)